 - Copy the files that you have synced from your iPhone into a folder on your Samsung's internal storage.
 These can be to an existing folder, such as downloads, or to a new folder that you can create.

-This method doesn't let you move all file types from your iPhone to your Samsung, such as notes, due to the difference in file types and storage methods used for them.
 If you would mainly like to set up your Samsung as a new device and only move a small number of items onto it from your old iPhone, then this method may be best suited to you.

-Part 4.
 Frequently Asked Questions about Transferring Data from iPhone to Samsung

 Last but not the least, we've collected two most frequently asked questions about transferring data from iPhone to Samsung for you.
 Check the answers here if you are also confused on them.